 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The rule changes should change or create more consistency in licenses available to marihuana businesses and continue to help the industry grow by allowing more individuals to enter into the market.
+The rules should change or create more consistency in licenses available to marihuana businesses.
+This consistency will affect matters daily.

 B. Describe the difference between current behavior/practice and desired behavior/practice.